by Gina Burgess

 According to Neilson Reports, 29% of books read were romance books in 2013.
 That has probably stayed around the same number because Neilson also reports that the number of books bought has stayed about the same since 2012.

 In case your head is spinning and your eyes have crossed with all these statistics, I’m just trying to point out that there is a great deal of strength in numbers, especially where authors are concerned.
 If you are an author of historical fiction and a part of your story encompasses a romance angle, then you can partner with a romance author and each capitalize on the other’s platform.
-If you write literary fiction, then what ever subtopic in your story line (history, contemporary, or women’s issues, family sagas, etc.) partner with an author of such such as in historical fiction, or chic lit, or so on to capitalize on each other’s platforms.
+If you write literary fiction, then what ever subtopic in your story line (history, contemporary, or women’s issues, family sagas, etc.) partner with an author of historical fiction, or chic lit, or so on to capitalize on each other’s platforms.
 The more crossovers you discover, the more marketing exposure and expansion you have.

 You can find all kinds of authors in our Authors Community Discussion Forum.